bfetler/cms_medicare/README.md

 Absolute cost per service of each provider type is shown above in the figure "Median Log10 Pay Per Service".

-To show relative cost, maps of median cost per service by state were created for three common types of providers:
+To show relative cost, maps of median cost per service by state were created for all provider types.
+Three common provider types are shown in the figures below:
 + General Surgery (expensive)
 + Internal Medicine (intermediate cost)
 + Physical Therapist (inexpensive)